mir183/Data_Structure_2.1/README.md

 ## How to Use

 1. **Clone the repository:** Use the green "Code" button to copy the repository URL.
-Then, in your terminal, use the command: `git clone <repository-url>`
+Then, in your terminal, use the command: `git clone <https://github.com/mir183/Data_Structure_2.1>`

 2. **Navigate the contents:** You'll find different folders for various topics and types of files.
 Feel free to explore and use what you need.